stutaylo/apachelogprocessor/README.md

 apachelogprocessor
 ==================

-Perl script to quickly summariase an Apache access log in common/combined format.
+Perl script to quickly summarise an Apache access log in common/combined format.

+Requires Date::Format module from CPAN.